 Why Make Puppy Food at Home?

 Maybe you've lost trust in pet food companies because of recalls.
-Maybe your puppy's health or energy level isn't where you want it to be.
+Perhaps your puppy's health or energy level isn't where you want it to be.
 Maybe you can't seem to get it right with commercially made products.
-Or maybe it's just your natural inclination to try your hand at something new.
+Or perhaps it's just your natural inclination to try your hand at something new.

 Whatever your motivations, if switching to homemade puppy food for the long haul, be sure you have the time and energy to keep things consistent and involve a professional.
-Without proper care and attention, your puppy can suffer from nutritional deficiencies, which can affect their growth and developmental health.
+Without proper care and attention, your puppy can suffer from nutritional deficiencies, affecting its growth and developmental health.

-If you’re going to make the leap, be sure you can commit to doing it properly.
+If you make the leap, be sure you can commit to doing it correctly.

 Guidelines for Making Puppy Food at Home

 Your puppy should enjoy a balanced diet including protein, fat, carbohydrates, vitamins, and minerals.
-The protein, fat, and carb ingredients are fairly easy to put together.
-Supplements should be added to all homemade dog food, especially puppy food, to be sure the diet is rounded out.
+The protein, fat, and carb ingredients are pretty easy to put together.
+Supplements should be added to all homemade dog food, especially puppy food, to ensure the diet is rounded out.

-According to Jenna Stregowski, RVT, "Most pups should be fed at least three times a day until six months of age.”
-For tiny dogs, she adds, "four small meals may be better.”
+According to Jenna Stregowski, RVT, "Most pups should be fed at least three times a day until six months of age."
+She adds, "four small meals may be better for tiny dogs."

 How to Prepare the Food

-Unless you're going down the BARF or raw-food road, you'll want to gently cook all the ingredients in your homemade puppy food.
+Unless you're going down the BARF or raw-food road, you'll want to cook all the ingredients in your homemade puppy food gently.

-- Add a bit or water or no-sodium broth
+Add a bit of water or no-sodium broth.

-- Some pet parents chop, mash, or shred the ingredients together into manageable puppy-sized mouthfuls.
+Some pet parents chop, mash, or shred the ingredients into small, puppy-sized mouthfuls.
 Others favor a food processor to macerate everything.